Respiratory Depression: Symptoms, Causes, and Treatments

 - Weight Management: In patients with OHS, weight loss and lifestyle changes can improve respiratory function.

-- Pulmonary Rehabilitation: For individuals with COPD, pulmonary rehabilitation programs can enhance lung function and reduce the risk of respiratory depression.
+- Pulmonary Rehabilitation: For individuals with COPD, pulmonary rehabilitation programs can improve lung function and reduce the risk of respiratory depression.